FeelingPeachy/Lecture-Notes/ECMM424/week2.md

 - Library routines: To generate random variates
 - Report generator: To summarize and report results at end
 - Main program : To tie routines together and execute them in right order

+*yopu can create an event list before hand but if you need to early stop you waste resources, as you jasve not used majority of events. also storage considerations.
+THreerfore if we generate the next event after completing the current, we always have the next event in terms of storage and computation consumption*

 ## Approaches to Event-Scheduling